SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-31-how-is-knowledge-work-different.md

 Would it take you another four days to get back to where you were?
 Of course not!
 By 10AM Friday you’d be ahead of where you were Thursday night.
 Therefore what was the actual constraint on that knowledge work?
 It wasn’t the typing.
 It was the knowledge creation, the learning.

-Have you ever noticed that companies with lots of money and people can't seem to develop software that works very well?
+Have you noticed that companies with lots of money and people can't seem to develop software that works very well?
 I know interns who can make better websites than certain airlines can.
 Those shops aren't built for learning.
 They're organized as if software development is just about typing code.
+When that fails, they try to fix it with ineffective measures: adding incentives and "accountability", creating new roles and departments, hiring even more people to type code.

+What would be different about an organization that recognizes that better software is really about our ability to discover and create knowledge?